Three Minute Thesis Logo.

 CAHNRS Eligibility

-• Entrants located on branch campuses or at R&E centers are allowed to videotape their presentation.
-In keeping with the same requirements set forth for Pullman campus presentations, these must be taped in front of an audience, to be determined by the student and the CAHNRS 3MT Committee.
-Videos must be received 3 days prior to the face to face competition in order to be judged.
-If a student off campus wins the CAHNRS 3MT competition, they must travel to Pullman to take part in the university-wide competition on March 29, 2023.
+- Entrants located on branch campuses or at R&E centers are allowed to attend via zoom.
+If a student off campus wins the CAHNRS 3MT competition, they must travel to Pullman to take part in the university-wide competition on March 27, 2024.

 Proposal Process